uranian throne

 "Part Earthman."

 He waves this aside.
 "Now listen, Yadon.
-You've seen me offer help and moral support to some of my people who are under pressure.
+You've watched, just now, as I offer help and moral support to some of my people who are under pressure.
 I want you to do the same for some other folk whom I am currently too busy to reach.
+That's all.
+Lighten my load that little bit.
 Will you do this?"

 "Who are these people you wish me to help, Sunnoad Sponndar?"

-With a tightening of the mouth the Sunnoad answers: "From Fyaym; it happens now and then.
-And it can transpire that the people have had experiences which... well, you, Starsider and part Earthmind, stand as good a chance as anyone..."
+With a tightening of the mouth the Sunnoad answers: "They appeared out of Fyaym; it happens now and then.
+And it can transpire that such folk have had experiences which... well, you, Starsider and part Earthmind, stand as good a chance as anyone..."

-I smile at how the idiom exists on both worlds.
-And as a job description, it's the sort I like best; anyhow, one can't refuse the wearer of the golden cloak.
+I smile too, at how the idiom exists on both worlds.
+And as a job description, it's the sort I like best.

 6

-Well, well, my poise (for what that's worth) is so far preserved.
-I dare say I shouldn't care so much; what would a little loss of dignity matter?
-But if word has got around so generally that I possess the consciousness of an Earthman, then perhaps for the sake of my former home planet, if not for myself, it is natural for me to wish to preserve some scraps of the reputation which I have somehow acquired as a resourceful, fate-favoured wanderer.
+Well, well, I dare say I shouldn't care so much that my poise has been preserved.
+What, after all, would a little loss of dignity matter?
+But on the other hand, if word has got around so generally that I possess the consciousness of an Earthman, then perhaps for the sake of my former home planet's image, if not for myself, it is natural for me to wish to preserve some scraps of that reputation which I have somehow acquired on this giant planet, where people seem to have fitted me out in the legend of a resourceful, fate-favoured wanderer.

-Captain Tak Valakar greeted me kindly and showed me the settings for the vision sensors in this alcove of the control room, so that at the touch of a button I can see all around, as if dangling in clear air underneath the skyship.
+Part of me stands back, amused at how full I am stuffed with confidence at the kind greeting I got from Captain Tak Valakar, who has taken the trouble to show me the settings for the vision sensors in this alcove of the control room.
+At the touch of a button I can see the outside all around, as if I were dangling in clear air underneath the skyship.

-Actually he needn't have shown me.
-Skyship design has remained mostly unchanged for thousands of lifetimes, since Uranian culture has outgrown technological fidgets, and so virtually anyone on this world knows a control room like nen knows the alphabet; therefore with not much effort I can access that native memory in my Uranian head.
-Still, it seems that a lot of people are, like this Captain, eager to make allowances for me - for my exotic and mysterious Terran mentality, which they see as something that sits on top of my normal self like a magic hat.
-For the folk of the Seventh World, "Earth" - a place hardly visible even in telescopes, because it's so near the Sun - apparently counts as some mystery-shrouded elfland which might produce anything at all.
+Really he needn't have shown me; skyship design has remained mostly unchanged for thousands of lifetimes, since Uranian culture has outgrown technological fidgets, and so virtually anyone on this world knows a control room like nen knows the alphabet; therefore with not much effort I can access that native memory in my Uranian head - but he wanted to have his moment of explanation!
+It seems that a lot of people are, like this Captain, eager to show the allowances they can make for my exotic Terran mentality, which they see as something that sits on top of my normal self like a magic hat.
+For the folk of the Seventh Planet, the enigmatic Third - a place hardly visible even in telescopes, because it's so near the Sun - counts as some mystery-shrouded fantasy world.

-I think back to a scene long ago when I, as the youngster Nyav Yuhlm, gawped at the ground-floor of the Pnurrm in Olhoav; subsequently I haven't been much involved with signal blocks, material or not.
-Though many Wayfarers do liaise with the cartographers in the use of swaffr, I prefer to leave that task entirely to the experts, whose vocation it is to compose the kinematic, existential maps of Ooranye.
-But now, as I follow the Captain's suggestion, and occupy my time in looking down through the sensor screens at the "sprawl of Icohi", several thoughts surge together to tempt me towards a decision.
+I think back to a scene long ago when I, the youngster Nyav Yuhlm, gawped at the ground-floor of the Pnurrm in Olhoav.
+Since then I haven't been much involved with signal blocks.
+Though many Wayfarers do liaise with the cartographers in the use of swaffr, I prefer to leave that task to the experts, whose vocation it is to compose the kinematic, existential maps of Ooranye.

-While the Sunnoad's swaffr-doodles are being so carefully transported up here, persumably so they can be distributed to eager cartographers throughout Syoom - might I pop back down for a second interview?
-Get a proper briefing from 80437?
+While the Sunnoad's doodles are being so carefully transported up here, persumably so they can be distributed to eager cartographers throughout Syoom - might I pop back down for a second interview?
+Use the delay to get a proper briefing from 80437?

 Popping back down would admittedly appear to be a retrogade move.
-But then, isn't that what one might expect from an Earth-minded eccentric, one who isn't so bound by the flows of the fate-waves of Ooranye, and who ought to be indulged if he changes direction?
+But then, isn't that what one might expect from an Earth-minded eccentric?
+I'm one who isn't so bound by the flows of the fate-waves of Ooranye, and who ought to be indulged if he changes direction...

-I could seek out the Captain or even one of the officers and explain that I need to go down again, just for half an hour maybe, or even less.
-I could say: sorry, you know, but this is how we Terrans do things; you people needn't wait for me anyhow; I shan't inconvenience your schedule...
+I could seek out the Captain and say I need to go down again, just for half an hour maybe, or even less.
+"Sorry, you know, but this is how we Terrans do things; you people needn't wait for me anyhow; I shan't inconvenience your schedule..."
+That ought to work, I should hope.

-I continue to gaze as I conduct my part of the conversation in my head; meanwhile, as more and more of the swaffr are being borne up to the ship, I feel a constriction in my chest, and I know it's no good: I am not merely an Earthman; my soul straddles both worlds; I can't or mustn't step off the wave.
+Conducting the conversation in my head, while more and more of the swaffr are borne up to the ship, I feel a constriction in my chest, and I know it's no good: I am not merely an Earthman; my soul straddles both worlds.
+I cannot, must not step off the wave.

 "We're almost set - "